ExoCTK/exoctk/docs/index.rst

 To install the ExoCTK package one can follow the instructions listed in our README available here on `GitHub <https://github.com/ExoCTK/exoctk#installation>`_.

-There are also several Jupyter Notebooks available for users to aid in learning how to use the various tools included in the ExoCTK Package which can be found within the 'Notebooks' folder following download or _`here <https://github.com/ExoCTK/exoctk/tree/master/exoctk/notebooks>`_ online.
+There are also several Jupyter Notebooks available for users to aid in learning how to use the various tools included in the ExoCTK package which can be found within the 'Notebooks' folder following download of the ExoCTK repository or for viewing online _`here <https://github.com/ExoCTK/exoctk/tree/master/exoctk/notebooks>`_.

 ***********************
 Newsletter Subscription